Coseer

 • User experience perception (e.g. feel, absorption, finish)

-Data point: A European Consumer Pulse study (McKinsey, 2022) showed that over 75% of Western European consumers consider product efficacy and safety data “very important” when selecting beauty products.
+A European Consumer Pulse study (McKinsey, 2022) found that over 75% of Western European consumers consider product efficacy and safety data "very important" when selecting beauty products.

 • Regulators expect all direct and implied claims to be documented and defensible